agix/not-so-static-lookup-kibana/README.md

 Instead of setting the third parameter as the new `lookupEntries` for the `fieldName`, it adds each lookup entry (`{key, value}`) in the existent lookup.

 If key already exists, the old value is replaced.

+### refreshIndexPattern

+Only works for kibana adapter for now (throw `UnsupportedFunctionError` for es adapter).

+It works on existent index-pattern only, and refresh it as if you clicked on the `Refresh fields list` button on http://<your-kibana-url>:5601/app/kibana#/management/kibana/index_patterns/